Accommodation

 Heating

+As the buildings are old, it can get quite cold, especially in March-April and September-October.
 The Common Room has a large open fireplace where we burn driftwood when it is available and coal when it isn’t.
 The other rooms are not heated so, in colder weather, be sure to bring plenty of warm and waterproof clothing.

 Toilets